-So when we call Jesus our King friends, from this point on we must understand that it is defined by the covenant as well.
+So when we call Jesus our King friends, from this point on we must understand that it is defined by the covenant as well that we might not make the same kind of mistake.

-Thus it means that we are confessing we need someone to lead us in order to be faithful covenant partners with God..

-We need someone to teach us how to live according to God's Law, and how to understand its norm and how to live out its form.
+This means that we are confessing we need someone to lead us in order to be faithful covenant partners with God...
+We not only need someone to teach us how to live according to God's Law, and how to understand its norm and how to live out its form. (so we are not simply falling back on the Mosaic Law forms)